yogyam/Baze/README.md

 On college campuses like UC Davis, where thousands of students commute daily by bike, deteriorating infrastructure goes unreported and unrepaired for months.
 There is no system that tells you **where** the dangerous roads are before you ride them, and no feedback loop that gets those hazards fixed.

-**CycleSentinel solves this.**
+**Baze solves this.**

 ---

 ## What It Does

-CycleSentinel mounts on any bicycle and continuously monitors two data streams:
+Baze mounts on any bicycle and continuously monitors two data streams:

 ### 1. IMU (Vibration Sensing)
 An accelerometer reads road surface conditions 100 times per second.
 A 500ms rolling window computes the **total vibration magnitude** across all three axes (gravity-removed), capturing both sustained roughness and sharp impact spikes.